strange-type/fridgren/src/content/blog/post-1.md

 ---
-title: Playing games against ourselves
+title: Playing Games Against Ourselves
-excerpt: In recent years, the way we work has undergone a significant transformation, largely due to advancements in technology and changing attitudes toward work-life balance.
-One of the most notable changes has been the rise of remote work, allowing employees to work from the comfort of their own homes.
+excerpt: In recent years, global geopolitics has started to resemble a game no game designer would be proud of.
+The power play reflects deeper cognitive patterns, ultimately driving a zero-sum logic where collective resources are overexploited, and no one truly wins.
+A tragedy of the commons on a planetary scale—finite, flawed, and unwinnable.
-publishDate: 'Feb 9 2025'
+publishDate: 'Feb 13 2025'
 tags:
-  - Guide
 seo:
   image:
     src: '/playing-chess-against-ourselves.png'